To prepare yourself for your Fall 2019 course enrollment, follow these steps:

 - Check your Math and English/ESL placements in My Palomar (eservices) today!

-- Contact Assessment Center for further help in selecting the best math class for your placement, if you are still unsure.
+- If you are still unsure, contact Assessment Center for further help in selecting the best math class for your placement.

 **Note about Math Placement: If you have not completed Integrated Math 3 or Algebra 2, you will be placed into a “below college level” mathematics course as a requirement.**